Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 We aren’t getting the whole picture.

-However, the Saponin-based adjuvant is a major advancement.
+However, the Saponin-based adjuvant is a significant advancement.

-Saponin-based adjuvants have been long viewed as the future, as we would be able to move away from the various aluminum-based adjuvants that are currently used.
+Saponin-based adjuvants have long been viewed as the future, as we could move away from the various aluminum-based adjuvants currently used.

-Well, that future is now—in this case, the exact same adjuvant that is used in this COVID vaccine has already been used in another, one meant for pediatric use…
+Well, that future is now—in this case, the same adjuvant used in this COVID vaccine has already been used in another, one meant for pediatric use…

 And it had some really great results.

-The R/21 Oxford malaria vaccine offered significant improvement over prior vaccines, increasing real-world effectiveness from 36% after four shots, to 75% with only three.
+The R/21 Oxford malaria vaccine significantly improved over prior vaccines, increasing real-world effectiveness from 36% after four shots to 75% with only three.

 That’s doubling effectiveness with fewer shots.

-Doubling protection with fewer vaccines is not only a huge improvement just in itself, it also means that newly-born children can gain full protection faster…
+Doubling protection with fewer vaccines is a huge improvement and means that the youngest can gain full protection faster…

 Because this malaria vaccine is for ages 6 months and older.